christoferjh/10Enigma/README.md

 # Usage:
 The converter will replace all your spaces to "_" and it will also make your string uppercase.
+If you see a "Ö" in the output, something have gone wrong and check your input.

 ## Convert to binary
 ```python Enigma.py -B [text to convert to binary]```